 Students are introduced to techniques of literary analysis through readings from Spain and Latin America as they continue to develop speaking, reading, and writing skills in Spanish.

-General Education Category: Literature.
+General Education Category: Literature/Language (LL).

 Prerequisite: SPAN 113 or equivalent, or consent of department chair.